-Phyllis Schlafly is a lawyer, conservative political analyst and author of two new books published in 2014, "Who Killed the American Family" and the 50th anniversary edition of "A Choice Not An Echo."
-She can be contacted by email at firstname.lastname@example.org.
+Phyllis Schlafly is a lawyer, conservative political analyst and author.
+Her most recent books are "How the Republican Party Became Pro-Life" and the 50th anniversary edition of "A Choice Not An Echo."
+She can be contacted by email at email@example.com.
 To find out more about Phyllis Schlafly and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.